 The amount of your OSAP funding will be posted as “Anticipated Aid” in your Quest account each term.
 You must complete a Promissory Note if you want to use your OSAP funding to pay your fees.
 For full details and deadlines, visit the Student Financial Services website.

-Your OSAP funding will be sent directly to Waterloo to pay your fees if you opted in to this service (see the school information section of your OSAP application).
+Your OSAP funding will be sent directly to Waterloo to pay your fees.
 Any remaining balance will be deposited in your bank account.

 What if my situation changes?

 Changes in programs and course loads may significantly affect your OSAP entitlement.
 Be sure to speak with the Student Awards & Financial Aid office if you are considering course changes.

 What type of fees do I pay - domestic or international?

 You will pay domestic tuition fees if you meet one of the below criteria.

 You are a Canadian citizen, living in or outside of Canada

 You are a Permanent Resident of Canada